KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 There is one important thing about conditional iteration performance: you might think that it is very slow due to condition stack operations -- stack push/pops, memory allocation for that and so on.
 But it is actually not true!
-Because push/pop order is always the same, we can get rid of stack operations during conditional iteration by baking this operations during type registration.
+Because push/pop order is always the same, we can get rid of stack operations during conditional iteration by baking the operations during type registration.
 I will not dive into details of this algorithm here, but keep in
 mind: conditional iteration is not as slow as you might think.

 ### Patches

 Sometimes it is useful to store difference between two possible states of an object.
 For example, it can be used for prefab system to apply prefab values to freshly constructed objects.
-[Emergence](https://github.com/KonstantinTomashevich/Emergence) supports this though patches feature: at any moment user can create `Patch` using `PatchBuilder` and then apply this `Patch` whenever it is needed.
+[Emergence](https://github.com/KonstantinTomashevich/Emergence) supports this through patches feature: at any moment user can create `Patch` using `PatchBuilder` and then apply this `Patch` whenever it is needed.

 There is two ways to create a patch.
 First one is to manually list all the differences like that: